census-instrumentation/opencensus-specs/stats/Export.md

 # Export API Overview
 The stats library aggregates measurements into Views (which are essentially a collection of metrics, each with a different set of labels).
-All output objects are immutable and read-only.
+All output objects are immutable.
 The core data types used are:
 * `AggregationData`: contains data from an `Aggregation`.
 * `ViewData`: encapsulates `View` data aggregation.